Dear lovely Harrowsmith readers,

 Thank you from the Harrowsmith team.

-Note: These are downloadable, printable and will fit within the Almanac Magazine, with a slight trim of the right side and bottom. or press ++ button to increase font size on screen
+Note: This is a downloadable and printable.
+It will fit within the Almanac Magazine with a slight trim of the right side and bottom of the paper.

 One of Canada’s foremost writers and educators on astronomical topics, the Almanac has benefited from Robert’s expertise since its inception.
 Robert is passionate about reducing light pollution and promoting science literacy.
 He has been an astronomy instructor for our astronauts and he ensures that our section on sunrise and sunset, stargazing, and celestial events is so detailed and extensive it is almost like its own almanac.